 There is also an organization on campus, Coping Through College, whose sole purpose is to help our Noles manage college life.
 Whether students are stressed, lonely, overwhelmed, nervous or homesick, they will provide guidance.
 They organize campus walks, massages, trips, yoga, socials and more.

 Students should also keep their eyes open for free Stress Buster events at the end of each semester, just before finals.
-For instance, on April 12, on Landis Green, from 1-3 pm, there will be the President’s Ice Cream Social with free ice cream, popcorn, and cookies.
-This is a great time to take a break from studies, work, and classes to meet with President Thrasher and his administrators.
+This is a great time to take a break from studies, work, and classes.
 Usually, on the Union Green, there will be free massages, prizes, and therapy dogs, amongst other de-stressing activities during the weeks before finals too.
 There are, of course, the regular standbys, like using the amazing fitness facilities on campus.
 My kids personally enjoyed some of the fitness classes or jogging around campus to release a little tension.
 Amongst many other classes, there are plenty of yoga and meditation classes on or near campus as well.
 To learn more about the fitness options at FSU check out our blog on Staying Fit while at school.

 You can also remind your students of the basics rules of preventing stress like eating well and getting enough sleep, avoiding procrastination, and staying away from stimulants (drinking coffee and energy drinks to fuel late-night study binges can inevitably lead to a crash later on).
 Of course, setting realistic expectations is also wise, but they may have stopped listening by the word procrastination (FYI: There are apps for that too).